louiejtaylor/grabseqs/README.md

 # grabseqs

-Utility to download reads from all samples relating to a single BioProject/SRP/ERP from NCBI SRA.
+Utility for simplifying bulk downloadind data from NCBI SRA.

 (in active development--tests and more features coming soon)